Public Health England

 The Pharmacy and Public Health Forum was established in 2011 to bring together pharmacy and public health interests and to lead on developing, implementing and evaluating public health practice for pharmacy, taking into account both the Government’s and local public health priorities.
-The Forum originally reported to the Department of Health, but it now reports to Public Health England, although it retains a direct dialogue with Ministers.
+The Forum originally reported to the DHSC, but it now reports to Public Health England, although it retains a direct dialogue with Ministers.

-The Forum has been working on a range of key issues for community pharmacy, with six Task Groups taking forward different streams of work:
+The Forum originally worked on a range of key issues for community pharmacy, with six Task Groups taking forward different streams of work:

-Task Group 1 is supporting the roll out of Healthy Living Pharmacies (HLPs).
+Task Group 1 is continuing to support the roll out of Healthy Living Pharmacies (HLPs).

 Task Group 2 developed professional standards for public health practice for pharmacists.

 Task Group 3 looked at consolidating and developing the evidence-base and research for pharmacy’s contribution to public health.
-A literature review has been completed and funds have been secured to do further work looking at community pharmacy and the changing commissioning structures.
+An evidence base review was published in January 2014.

-Task Group 5 has started to consider the workforce and training implications of the recommendations from groups 1-4.
+Task Group 5 considered the workforce and training implications of the recommendations from groups 1-4.

-Task Group 6 deals with internal finance to make the Forum and its work sustainable in the future.
+Task Group 6 considered the internal finance to make the Forum and its work sustainable in the future.

 More details are available on the Forum’s webpage.